sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 - ../../components/monitoring
 # component to remove all daemonsets from the monitoring stack
 - ../../components/remove/daemonset
-# Make sure the cAdvisor is excluded from the components list
+# Make sure the cAdvisor and otel are excluded from the components list
+# As they both include daemonset
 # - ../../components/monitoring/cadvisor
+# - ../../components/monitoring/otel
 ```

 > NOTE: If the `monitoring component` is not included in your overlay, adding the `remove/daemonset component` would result in errors because there will be no daemonsets to remove.